-As you can see, you must attend at least 70% of classes before any points from the in-class activities count toward the final course grade (this does not mean you are "allowed" to miss 30% of class time!).
-There are no unexcused absences, but 70% leeway is sufficient to take into account that you might be ill, etc. Thus, if you miss one class for any reason, your overall grade is unlikely to be affected.
+As you can see, you must miss or be late (or leave early) for three or fewer classes before any points from the in-class activities count toward the final course grade (this does not mean you are "allowed" to miss 3 classes).
+There are no unexcused absences, because this leeway is sufficient to take into account that you might be ill, etc. Thus, if you miss one class for any reason, your overall grade is unlikely to be affected.
 If you miss three or more for any reason, your overall grade will be affected.
 I am not going to keep track of the reasons for any absences or decide which are and which are not valid.

-PSY/CLDP 3339.001 • EDUCATIONAL PSYCHOLOGY • Spring 2013
+PSY/CLDP 3339.0u1 • EDUCATIONAL PSYCHOLOGY • Summer 2013